 This Basic Fondant recipe is a very traditional, classic fondant recipe.
-It's kitchen alchemy of the best sort – a combination of sugar, water, and corn syrup that ends up as a white, pliable, sugar paste.
+It's kitchen alchemy of the best sort--you start with sugar, water, and corn syrup, and end up with a white, pliable, sugar paste.
 This type of candy making has gone out of favor in recent years, but I think there is something to be said for techniques and recipes that have withstood the test of time.

-The fondant that you'll get from this recipe is smooth and soft and can be used to cover cakes, or used as the basis for fondant and cream candies like buttercream.
-If you are looking for a faster method, I suggest trying Marshmallow Fondant instead, or try your hand at these other fondant varieties.
+The fondant that you'll get from this recipe is smooth and soft and can be used to cover cakes, or used as the basis for fondant and cream candies like buttercreams.
+If you are looking for a faster method, I suggest trying Marshmallow Fondant instead.

 - 2 cups granulated sugar